Robert Morris (financier): Personal and family life

 In early 1769, at age 35, Morris married 20-year-old Mary White, the daughter of a wealthy and prestigious lawyer and landholder.
 Mary gave birth to the couple's first of seven children in December 1769.
-(A son of Robert and Mary Morris was Congressman Thomas Morris (New York politician) whose wife was related to the Livingston and Van Rensselaer New York political families).
+(One son was Congressman Thomas Morris, whose wife was related to the Livingston and Van Rensselaer New York political families).
 Morris and his family lived on Front Street in Philadelphia and maintained a second home, known as "The Hills," on the Schuylkill River to the northwest of the city.
 He later purchased another rural manor, which he named Morrisville, that was located across the Delaware River from Trenton, New Jersey.
 The Morrises worshiped at the Anglican Christ Church, which was also attended by Benjamin Franklin, Thomas Willing, and other leading citizens of Philadelphia.
 The Morris household employed several domestic workers and retained several slaves.

-In addition to the children he sired with Mary White, Morris fathered a daughter, Polly, who was born out of wedlock around 1763.
+In addition to the children he had with Mary White, Morris fathered a daughter, Polly, out of wedlock around 1763.
 Morris supported Polly financially and remained in contact with her throughout her adult life.
 Morris also supported a younger half-brother, Thomas, whom Morris's father had sired out of wedlock shortly before his own death.
 Thomas eventually became a partner in Morris's shipping firm.

 Mary's brother, William White, was ordained as an Episcopal priest and served as the Senate chaplain.

 In 1781, Morris purchased a home on Market Street that was two blocks north of Independence Hall, the seat of the Second Continental Congress.
 He gained clear title to the estate in 1785 and made it his primary residence.
 In 1790, President George Washington accepted Morris's offer to make the house his primary residence; Morris and his family subsequently moved to a smaller, neighboring property.
 By the 1790s, Morris had become close friends with Washington, and he and his wife were regular fixtures at state events thrown by the president.
 The President's House, as it became known, served as the residence of the president until 1800, when President John Adams moved to the White House in Washington, D.C.